Nolan Bushnell: Accolades

-Biographical film
+Planned biographical film

 Since 2008, there has been interest to a biographical film about Bushnell's life.
 While Bushnell had been approached by others to make such a film and turned these offers down, he accepted an offer made by Paramount Pictures in June 2008 with a script by Craig Sherman and Brian Hecker, with Leonardo DiCaprio envisioned to star as Bushnell.
 While news of the film was quiet over the next ten years, in March 2018, film financing company Vision Tree was working to start an initial coin offering for cryptocurrency to raise up to US$40 million for the film, which was set to be produced by DiCaprio's studio Appian Way Productions, Vision Tree, and Avery Productions.

 GDC Pioneer Award controversy

 In January 2018, the Advisory Committee of the Game Developers Choice Awards announced that Bushnell would receive the Pioneer Award at the March ceremony at the Game Developers Conference (GDC), crediting his role at Atari.
 That day, several people through social media, including Brianna Wu, claimed Bushnell fostered a toxic work environment at Atari for women that became the foundation for the then-future video game industry, based on several documented interviews and accounts of Atari at the time of the 1970s and 1980s; a notable example was of Bushnell holding board meetings in a hot tub and invited female secretaries to join them.
 Wu and others asserted that while Bushnell had done much for the industry, recognizing him with this type of award during the ongoing #MeToo movement was sending the wrong message.
 Wu stated, "Nolan Bushnell deserves to be honored, but this is not the right time for it.
 It's easy to draw a line between the culture he created at Atari and the structural sexism women in tech face today."
 The hashtag "#NotNolan" was shared by those with similar complaints about the GDC's choice.

 The following day, the Advisory Committee reconsidered the selection of Bushnell for the award and announced the Pioneer Award would not be awarded, and instead it would be used that year to "honor the pioneering and unheard voices of the past".
 GDC further stated that they believed their selections "should reflect the values of today's game industry".
 Bushnell released a statement agreeing with the committee's decision:

 In a later statement to Kotaku, Bushnell cautioned that "exploring these kinds of issues through a finite, 40-year-old prism [does not offer] a productive reflection of our company", and referred to feedback from his former employees.
 Kotaku spoke to a dozen female former Atari employees, some whom had already spoken out on social media.
 All who agreed that while the company's 1970s and 1980s workplace was influenced by the broader Sexual Revolution, the allegations made against Bushnell were exaggerated or false, and that the culture was one that they all freely participated in.
 Some of the more notable female employees of Atari spoke further of the situation at the company and Bushnell during the 1970s: